Collaborative Document Editing with Multiple Users and AI Agents: Concept and System Characteristics

 \subsubsection{Task history in agent profiles}

-Whenever an agent executes a task, a task log entry is added to that agent's profile (\cref{fig:agent_creation_ui}F, G).
-This design supports transparency and scrutability in linking agents and tasks, and aligns with \citet{Park2023whywhy}, who found that co-writers value rationales for edits.
+Whenever an agent executes a task, a log entry is added to that agent's profile (\cref{fig:agent_creation_ui}F, G).
+We added this for transparency (i.e. all users can see all agents and profiles) and scrutability in linking agents and tasks (i.e. all users can inspect all task runs by all agents), in line with \citet{Park2023whywhy}, who found that co-writers value rationales for edits.